Betty Yee: California State Controller

-She ran for California State Controller in the 2014 election to succeed term-limited Democratic incumbent John Chiang, who was elected California State Treasurer.
-In the nonpartisan blanket primary, Republican Ashley Swearengin, the Mayor of Fresno, and Yee finished first and second, respectively.
-The third-place finisher, Democratic Speaker of the California State Assembly John Pérez, initially called for a recount in 15 counties after official results showed him trailing Yee by just 481 votes out of over 4 million cast; however, he ultimately conceded to Yee more than a month after the primary.
+She ran in the 2014 California State Controller election to succeed term-limited Democratic incumbent John Chiang, who was elected California State Treasurer.
+In the nonpartisan primary, Republican Ashley Swearengin, the Mayor of Fresno, and Yee finished first and second, respectively.
+John Pérez, the third-place finisher, who was the Democratic Speaker of the California State Assembly, initially called for a recount in 15 counties after official results showed him trailing Yee by just 481 votes out of over 4 million cast; however, he ultimately conceded to Yee.
 Swearengin and Yee competed in the general election, which Yee won by 3,810,304 votes (53.97%) to 3,249,668 (46.03%).

-As State Controller, Yee sat on the California State Lands Commission.
-She supports investing in alternative energy and opposes fracking for oil.
-An advocate of tax reform, she opposes extending Governor Jerry Brown's temporary tax increases, instead proposing to lower the state sales tax and extend it to currently untaxed services.
+Yee was on the California State Lands Commission.
+She opposed fracking for oil.

-Yee also serves as Vice President of California Women Lead, a nonprofit, nonpartisan organization for women holding or interested in running for political office.

-Betty Yee sits on the board of trustees for the State Teachers Retirement System.

-Yee has served as the Female Vice Chair of the California Democratic Party since May 2021, after defeating party secretary Jenny Bach and Victorville Councilmember Blanca Gómez.
+Yee has served as the vice chair of the California Democratic Party since May 2021, after defeating party secretary Jenny Bach and Victorville Council member Blanca Gómez.

 2026 gubernatorial campaign

-In March 2019, Yee, Lieutenant Governor of California Eleni Kounalakis, and California State Treasurer Fiona Ma announced they would run in the 2026 California gubernatorial election.
-In April 2023, after Kounalakis announced her bid for governor, Yee confirmed her plans to run for governor, though the formal launch would not happen until later in 2023.
-Meanwhile, Ma would instead run for lieutenant governor.

 Yee officially announced her campaign on March 27, 2024, with a video highlighting her upbringing as the daughter of immigrants and experience handling the state budget.
+Yee suspended her campaign on April 20, 2026, and endorsed Tom Steyer.